- 2 cups wheat berries

 - ¼ onion

-In a pot, cover wheat berries with 5 cups of water and bring to a simmer.
-Check for doneness after 30 minutes (can take up to 1 hour).
-When cooked, drain and rinse under cool water.
-Set aside in refrigerator.
+In a large pot, cover wheat berries with 5 cups of water and bring to a simmer.
+Check after 30 minutes for doneness – should be chewy but not tough (can take up to one hour).
+When fully cooked, drain and rinse under cool water.
+Set aside in the refrigerator.

-To prepare the salsa verde, blend green tomatillos, serrano pepper, cilantro, onion, and garlic until smooth.
+To prepare the salsa verde: blend tomatillos, serrano pepper, cilantro, onion, and garlic until smooth.

-Cut poblano pepper in half, lengthwise, and roast over a flame using heat-resistant tongs.
-Allow to cool and dice.
+Cut poblano pepper in half lengthwise, and roast over a flame using heat-resistant tongs.
+Set aside to cool, then dice.

-In a bowl, combine cilantro, celery, onion, radicchio, and cauliflower.
-Fold in wheat berries, salsa verde, lime juice, and salt to taste — mix well.
-Add tomatoes and avocado slices last.
+In a large bowl, combine poblano, celery, cilantro, cabbage, and cauliflower.
+Fold in wheat berries, salsa verde and lime juice.
+Add salt to taste and mix well.
+Add tomatoes and avocado last.